-The carrying amounts of cash, accounts receivable, investments, and accounts payable and accrued liabilities are reviewed by management on a monthly basis for risk exposures.
+The carrying amounts of cash, short-term investments, accounts receivable, restricted cash, accounts payable and accrued liabilities are reviewed by management on a monthly basis for risk exposures.
 Likewise, since certain of the Company's monetary assets and liabilities are denominated in Canadian and Mongolian currency, and are therefore subject to gains or losses due to fluctuations in those currencies, the trends of exchange rates are regularly monitored.